zdfs/toscani/README.md

 Toscani
 =======

 A series of web experiments.

 Source code for each experiment needs to be built with Hammer (available in the Mac App store).
+You can download the compiled pages in the gh-pages branch of this repo.